 However, before taking that leap, it’s important to note that New Jersey has specific preliminary notice and timing requirements that must be met before filing a valid mechanics lien.

-Filing a lien by yourself can be a complicated, time consuming, and frustrating task, but if you’re ready and willing to go it alone, just follow the steps below.
+Filing a lien by yourself can be a complicated, time consuming, and frustrating task.
+If you’re ready and willing to go it alone, just follow the steps below.

 Table of Contents